Paramus Motor Cop's Viral Ride Revs TikTok

 According to event organizers, this year's competition raised nearly $10,000.

-Lamborn and Linden have been friends since meeting at a similar event four years ago.
-Lamborn noticed he and Linden shared similar riding styles, and they decided to partner up.
+Lamborn, an instructor at All Level Motorcycle Training in Holmdel Park, met Linden at a similar event four years ago.
+It was then he noticed that the two shared similar riding styles, and decided to partner up.

 "He's an incredible rider," Lamborn said of the lieutenant.
 "We would practice together going through courses at an event whether it be training or competition.
 Our personalities matched up."